 — Chris Smalling (@ChrisSmalling) December 5, 2019

-This headline follows hot on the heels of a series of racist incidents in Italian football where numerous black players have been targeted including Lukaku, AC Milan midfielder Franck Kessié, Fiorentina left-back Dalbert Henrique and Brescia striker Mario Balotelli.
-These episodes, unfortunately, are not unique to Serie A games but are happening more frequently also at youth level.
+This follows hot on the heels of a series of racist incidents in Italian football where numerous black players have been targeted including Lukaku, AC Milan midfielder Franck Kessié, Fiorentina left-back Dalbert Henrique and Brescia striker Mario Balotelli.
+These episodes, unfortunately, are not unique to Serie A games.
+During a youth level match between Aurora Desio Calcio and Sovicese, one of the kids was subjected to racist abuse by one of the parents of the opposite team.

-CasaPound is the closest thing to a neo-fascist political party in Italy.
-Defending himself, Zazzaroni said he was only going to talk about football and his participation was not an endorsement to CasaPound’s ideals.
+Casapound is the closest thing to a neo-fascist political party that exists in Italy.
+In his defence, Zazzaroni said that he was only going to talk about football and his participation was not to be seen as an endorsement to Casapound or its racist policies.
 But viewed in the context of ‘Black Friday’, it’s difficult not to conclude that he has a problem with ‘race’.

 “Can anyone explain to me the racism in the title?
 Do you have any idea of how many similar titles I have published in the past 40 years? ” he told a radio show.